Much Ado About Nothing

 I wanted to get a good picture, I actually took quite a few, alas I’m hopeless.

-Seriously, I really did try, but as I’ve mentioned a time or two, I’m not a very good photographer so only one came out remotely decent & you’re looking at it.
+Seriously, I really did try, but as I’ve mentioned a time or two, I’m not a great photographer so only one came out even remotely decent & you’re looking at it.

-That’s pretty much all there is to say about Nothing, so let’s just move on.
+That’s pretty much all there is to say about Nothing, so let’s just move on, shall we.

 I Love Tempe